Code Blue Alert Team

 Weather Status Coordinator – John sends weather reports with temperature, including wind chill, and open/close recommendations to the Code Blue Alert Team.

-AHTN Program Consultant – Elizabeth posts positions that need to be filled for the next few days will be posted on our website main page www.ahtn.org and emailed to all volunteers.
-If positions are not filled by that morning, Elizabeth will contact volunteers directly with a phone call.
-If it is approximately 26 degrees or below including wind chill for the majority of a night and all positions are staffed, Elizabeth calls Code Blue by 1:00pm.
+AHTN Program Consultant – Crystal posts positions that need to be filled for the next few days will be posted on our website main page www.ahtn.org and emailed to all volunteers.
+If positions are not filled by that morning, Crystal will contact volunteers directly with a phone call.
+If it is approximately 26 degrees or below including wind chill for the majority of a night and all positions are staffed, Crystal calls Code Blue by 1:00pm.
 This will be updated on our website and 215-550-3868 x100.

 Bus Transportation Co-Coordinators – Hank and Barb contact volunteers directly to fill transportation bus team needs.
 Once Code Blue is called, they conduct confirmation calls to all Code Blue Bus Team volunteers for that night.